France Silva: Medal of Honor action

 As Captains John Twiggs Myers and Newt Hall, USMC – under the command of Captain Bowman H. McCalla, USN – were in the lead position of the allies, the all European Brass Band played, There'll Be a Hot Time in the Old Town Tonight.
-They had their last really good meal for a couple of months but also immediately posted guard.
+Afterward, they immediately posted guard.
 Captain Meyers had given the command, "Fix, Bayonets!" just before their approach.
 They double timed the last 300 yards and the crowd cheered.

 Later, when they entered the Forbidden City of Beijing, Edwin Conger, the lead U.S. Diplomat (and former Army officer) said to Myers, "Thank God you are here.
 Now we are safe."

 On June 19, 1900, the 1st Regiment (Marines) under Major Littleton Waller, USMC, attempted to take the city of Tientsin and failed.
 Then on June 23, the Regiment, under the command of Major Waller, was able to enter Tianjin in their second attempt and force the Chinese forces to retreat to Peking.
 Private France Silva, several other Marines and two sailors, Navy Seamen Axel Westermark and Chief Machinist Emil Petersen earned the Medal of Honor in their defense of the civilian compound (legation) at Beijing.
 They defended the walled city from June 28 until the fall of the city which occurred on August 17.

 In accordance to a newspaper article: